-- About 90% of the Irish territory is offshore, most of it to the west of Ireland.
+About 90% of the Irish territory is offshore, most of it to the west of Ireland.
 Beneath the ocean, spectacular mountains and deep valleys show elevation variations of up to 3-4 km.
 There are extinct volcanoes, with remarkable biodiversity on their slopes.
-Ireland's largest sedimentary basins are also here, as are its greatest natural hazards: undersea slope failures have caused tsunamis in geologically recent past (e.g., Salmanidou et al., 2017; Georgiopoulou et al., 2019). - In the project SEA-SEIS (Structure, Evolution And Seismicity of the Irish offshore), Earth scientists from the Dublin Institute for Advanced Studies (DIAS) are investigating the dynamic processes within the Earth that have shaped the seafloor and caused intraplate volcanic eruptions in the Irish offshore and the broader Northeast Atlantic (Lebedev et al. 2018, Steinberger et al. 2019, Lebedev et al. 2019a, 2019b).
+Ireland's largest sedimentary basins are also here, as are its greatest natural hazards: undersea slope failures have caused tsunamis in the geologically recent past (e.g. Salmanidou et al., 2017; Georgiopoulou et al., 2019).

+In the project SEA-SEIS (Structure, Evolution And Seismicity of the Irish offshore), Earth scientists from the Dublin Institute for Advanced Studies (DIAS) are investigating the dynamic processes within the Earth that have shaped the seafloor and caused intraplate volcanic eruptions in the Irish offshore and the broader Northeast Atlantic (Lebedev et al., 2018, 2019a, b; Steinberger et al., 2019).
 In order to investigate the structure and flow of the rock within the Earth's crust and mantle, 18 seismic stations have been installed at the bottom of the North Atlantic Ocean.
-The ocean-bottom seismometers were deployed from the RV Celtic Explorer between 17 September and 5 October, 2018, to be retrieved 18-20 months later.
+The ocean-bottom seismometers were deployed from the RV Celtic Explorer between 17 September and 5 October 2018, to be retrieved 18-20 months later.
 The network covers the entire Irish offshore, with a few sensors also in the UK and Iceland's waters (Fig. 1).

-This major project represents the first successful attempt to instrument a large area of the Atlantic Ocean with ocean-bottom seismometers.
-It is particularly significant for Ireland, an island nation with extensive coastlines and a special place for the sea in its culture and history.
+This major project represents the first successful attempt to instrument a large area of the Atlantic Ocean with oceanbottom seismometers.
+It is particularly significant for Ireland, an island with extensive coastlines and a special place for the sea in its culture and history.
 In addition to its pioneering science, the project also features state-of-the-art technology: the compact, ocean-bottom seismometers can withstand the enormous pressure at the bottom of the ocean while recording its tiniest vibrations, as small as nanometres in amplitude.

-85 2.2 The 2018 SEA-SEIS Expedition
+2.2 The 2018 SEA-SEIS Expedition

-The 2018 SEA-SEIS expedition covered over 5,000 km in 18 days in the North Atlantic Ocean.
+The 2018 SEA-SEIS expedition covered over 5000 km in 18 d in the North Atlantic Ocean.
 Its main purpose was to install the 18 ocean-bottom seismic stations.
 It also offered spectacular EPE opportunities and provided a focus for the EPE programme that we have developed.

-Scientists onboard included the Chief Scientist (SL) and seismology (RB, JdL, CGG) and geology (LB) PhD students.
-The team also included the engineer who had led the development of the ocean-bottom seismometers (AS) and an expert technician from DIAS (MS).
-It also included a journalist and digital media expert (DF) and a sound artist (DS).
+Scientists onboard included the chief scientist (Sergei Lebedev) and seismology (Raffaele Bonadio, Janneke I. de Laat, Clara Gómez-García) and geology (Laura Bérdi) PhD students.
+The team also included the engineer who had led the development of the ocean-bottom seismometers (Arne Schwenk) and an expert technician from DIAS (Mick Smyth).
+It also included a journalist and digital media expert (Daniel Farrell) and a sound artist (David Stalling).
 The diversity of the team was its key strength.
 All the members joined forces in the technical and EPE work, which came across clearly to school audiences onshore.